CASE STUDY

 Solution

-I created a tiered Celebration System with a clear purpose for each level:
+I designed a three-tier system with a clear, non-overlapping purpose for each level:

-Full-screen celebration for rare, high-impact “firsts” and achievements.
-Used sparingly to preserve emotional impact.
+Full-screen celebration for rare, high-impact achievements.
+Used sparingly to preserve emotional weight – if everything is a milestone, nothing is.

-Mid-scale confetti used only for saving Pins/Boards.
-It originates from the Profile icon in the navigation bar to visually indicate where content was saved, reinforcing users’ mental model.
+Mid-scale confetti used only for saving Pins and Boards.
+It originates from the Profile icon in the nav bar to visually confirm where content was saved, reinforcing the user's mental model of the save destination.

 3-tier strip (Mini / Small / Big)